Pranay62/Bike_Sale_Excel_Project/README.md

 2 variables related to their commute (Commute Distance, Region), 1 variable related to their age, and
 1 variable related to whether or not they purchased a bike.
-The dataset includes information on 4 customers and is stored in a tabular format with each row representing an individual customer and each column representing a variable.

 **Usage**
 Feel free to use this report as a template for your own data analysis projects.
 You can modify the data and formulas in the spreadsheet to suit your own needs and add additional sheets as necessary.